marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

 ## Credits

-This bundle has been developed by [designpark](https://www.designpark.de) and has was forked by [ElectricBrands](https://www.electricbrands.de)
+This bundle has been developed by [designpark](https://www.designpark.de) and was forked by [ElectricBrands](https://www.electricbrands.de).
+To maintain this project without further mess, it is now forked onto my own github.
+(It was mainly me who developed it anyways).

 ## License